Balk, Netherlands: Religion

-The biggest faith community in Balk is the one of the protestantism.
+The biggest faith community in Balk is protestantism.
 The protestant community has about 1800 members and has two churches; a monumental church at the Luts and since 1982 a new church.
 In the village there is also a catholic parish with a church devoted to Sint Ludgerus.

 Culture

 The village and the river are said to have inspired the poet Herman Gorter to his famous poem 'Mei' in which Gorter does not speak of a village and a river but of a small city and a canal: